iyilm4z/ms-ext-di-ioc-manager/README.md

 # Microsoft.Extensions.DependencyInjection.IocManager

-An IoC abstraction for Microsoft.Extensions.DependencyInjection that resolves and registers services conventionally.
+An IoC Manager for Microsoft.Extensions.DependencyInjection that resolves and registers services conventionally.